 APA CE Statement

-This program, when attended in its entirety is available for 46 hours of APA continuing education credit.
+This program, when attended in its entirety (including all 5 live Q&A sessions) is available for 41 hours of live APA CE credits.
 Sadar Psychological is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Sadar Psychological maintains responsibility for this program and its content.
-You must attend/complete the entire program in order to receive the credit(s), complete the Participant Satisfaction/Evaluation form and return it to your presenter or monitor at the conclusion of the program, and complete the test.
+You must attend/complete the entire program in order to receive the credit(s), complete the Participant Satisfaction/Evaluation form and return it to your presenter or monitor at the conclusion of the program.
 A participant may arrive no more than 10 minutes late nor leave more than 10 minutes early to receive credit for a program.
 There will be no exceptions.

 There is no commercial support for this program nor are there any relationships between Sadar Psychological, the presenter, program content, research, grants, or other funding that could reasonably be construed as conflicts of interest.